Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 The model owns, encapsulates, protects, provides access to, all data.
 The model provides all behaviors that affect the internal state of the model, and which provide services to the "outside world".

-The behavior requests are generally referred to as [methods](https://en.wikipedia.org/wiki/Method_(computer_programming)), which is short for "method by which some action is accomplished".
+The behavior requests are generally referred to as messages, but more commonly as  [methods](https://en.wikipedia.org/wiki/Method_(computer_programming)), which should be viewed as short for "method by which some action is accomplished".
 We might also consider a method as a form of vital behavior that impacts some particular outcomes.

 The model defines: